daterrell/Giant-Clock/README.md

 - bottom-left - `Segment::F`
 - center - `Segment::G`

-If you would like to use this code for your ESP32, please create an `include/secret.h` with proper `#define` for:
+If you would like to use this code for your ESP32, please create an `include/secret.h` with proper `const char*` for:
 - `SSID`
 - `WIFI_PASSWORD`
 - `HOSTNAME`